Area runners take part in the Warrior Run

-The 5K and 10K runs that benefit local veterans began from Legacy of the Plains Museum at 10 a.m.
-Saturday, Nov.
-6 with the Little Warriors Run starting at 11 a.m.
+Both 5K and 10K runs that benefit local veterans beginning at Legacy of the Plains Museum had more than 85 runners on Saturday, Nov.
+6.

-“The 10K goes all the way to U Street, the Gering pathway and almost goes all the way down to Country Club Road,” Dave Wolf said.
-“It’s absolutely gorgeous, especially in the morning.”

 Caralee Turnidge and her family were among the many runners Saturday morning.
 “I have ran this race since 2019, it’s for a great cause and I’m very patriotic,” Turnidge said.